 Blackberries represent summer more than any other fruit.
 Whether you live in the country and find yourself surrounded by the masses of prolific shrubs, or you drive to where they’re growing, abundant wild berries that taste of sun and earth beckon, even during the hottest of afternoons of summer.

-While you might wander along picking berries, staining your hands and watching your children’s mouths burst in purple smiles, there’s always the question of what to do with the berries that you manage to bring home.
+While you might wander along picking berries, staining your hands, and watching your children’s mouths burst into purple smiles, there’s always the question of what to do with the berries that you manage to bring home.

 Blackberry Mint Popsicles

 - 3 cups blackberries

 - 6 tablespoons Grade A dark maple syrup

 - 3 tablespoons Grade A dark maple syrup

 - ½ cup fresh mint roughly chopped if leaves are large